How Earned Media Drives AI Citations: Why 86% of Publications Never Get Cited

-What the publication data actually shows about AI citations
+What earned media citation data actually shows

-The top five by citation volume tell you something the prestige narrative doesn't:
+The top five by citation volume:

 | Publication | 30-day citations | 7-day change |